vicente410/yora-lang/examples/README.md

 ```

 ## Procedures
 Procedures are the building blocks of code.
 A procedure can have any number of inputs and it will run its block with the given inputs.
 It may also have an output which can be returned with the return keyword.
+Procedures must be declared before usage.
 Notice that all inputs are passed by value, not by reference.
 ```nim
 pr is_multiple_of_two(num: Int) -> Bool: # a return type can be specified with an arrow
     return num % 2 == 0